Slyth3/Custom-NLP-Model-Sentiment-Analysis/README.md

 As per [Kaggle notebook](https://www.kaggle.com/slythe/twitter-sentiment-analysis-custom-model)

 ## Project Summary
-Train model to predict sentiment analysis.
-This model will the be used to predict Tweets that reference one of the top 5 banks in South Africa.
+Extract, Process and Predict the sentiment of Twitter tweets referencing South Africa's top 5 banks.

+Multiple models were created and tested to predict sentiment of tweets as either postive, neutral or negative

+Note:
-***Note***: I used mutiple datasets to do this with Sentiment 140 being the main contributor of tweets (1.6 million) This was automatically labled (using emoticons) and doesnt have neutral tweets labled
+1. Multiple datasets were used as training of the model, with Sentiment 140 being the main contributor of tweets (1.6 million)

-**Note** Proof of concept version was completed using a [pretrained model](https://github.com/Slyth3/Sentiment-analysis-on-South-African-Banks-POC) (Textblob)
+2. Proof of concept version was completed using a pretrained model (Textblob)

 ## Datasets used
 1. [Sentiment140](https://www.kaggle.com/milobele/sentiment140-dataset-1600000-tweets)